wp-plugins/cyr-and-lat/readme.txt

 Tags: cyrillic, latin, l10n, russian, rustolat, slugs, translations, transliteration, media, georgian, european, diacritics, muiltilanguage
 Requires at least: 2.3
 Tested up to: 3.4.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 Allows to use both "old" cyrillic and "new" latin slugs at the same time.
+Now it works for terms (tags and categories slugs) too.

 == Description ==